 Can you speed up design patent applications?

 Yes, you can speed up the examination of design patent applications by filing a request for expedited examination also known as Rocket Docket.
 Normally, the average wait time (pendency) for a first design Office Action is about 16.4 months (as of December 2022).
-Expedited examination reduces the pendency for an initial review to roughly 2 to 4 months from the Rocket Docket grant date.
-So an expedited design patent application may save approximately 1 year of wait time for the initial examiner review.
+Expedited examination reduces the pendency for an initial review to roughly 3 to 6 months from the Rocket Docket grant date.
+So an expedited design patent application may save approximately one to two years of wait time for the initial examiner review.

 Mind you, these are averages.
-Furthermore, it may take awhile for the USPTO to grant the Rocket Docket request.
-Based on my experience, design patent applications generally do receive first Office Actions or allowances substantially sooner than utility applications do.
-Even with a Rocket Docket request included with the initial filing, it may still take four to eight months from the filing date to receive a first Office Action.
+Keep in mind it may take awhile for the USPTO to grant the Rocket Docket request.
+Based on my experience, design patent applications generally receive first Office Actions or allowances substantially sooner than utility applications do.
+Even with a Rocket Docket request filed upfront, it may take four to eight months from the initial filing date to receive a first Office Action.